-- In case the translation to the source language is desired, please change the Source language in the component settings. - In case the translation file for the source language is not needed, please remove it from the repository. - In case the translation file for the source language is needed, but should be ignored by Weblate, please adjust the Language filter to exclude it.
+- In case the translation to the source language is desired, please change the Source language in the component settings.
+You might want to use English (Developer) as a source language, or utilize Quality gateway for the source strings. - In case the translation file for the source language is not needed, please remove it from the repository. - In case the translation file for the source language is needed, but should be ignored by Weblate, please adjust the Language filter to exclude it.